cygnet-software/Start-Here/README.md

 ## Support

 CygNet will not give technical support for the contents of any of these repositories.
 These resources are provided for various reasons (including as examples or templates) but they are separate from the CygNet product. **Do not contact CygNet Support with questions about the contents of these repositories as they will probably have no clue what your are talking about**.
 Instead, [submitting an issue on GitHub](https://help.github.com/articles/creating-an-issue/) is the best way to ask for help.
-We make no guarantees that the issues will be resolved.
+We cannot guarantee that the issues will be resolved.

 ## Contributing